tenny-g824/community-events-web-app/design-plan/gen-ai-log.md

 });
 ```

-**My Prompt to RSVP to an Event:** Write code in JavaScript using Express (using a POST endpoint) to confirm an RSVP for a specific event in a MongoDB events collection using its ID.
+**My Prompt to RSVP to an Event:** Write code in JavaScript using Express to confirm an RSVP for a specific event in a MongoDB events collection using its ID.
 If the ID is valid, increase the `numberOfAttendees` by 1.
 If the event is updated successfully, return a 200 status with a confirmation message.
 If the event is not found or the ID is invalid, return a 404 error.

 Response of Generated Code: